- Competitive Analysis

 It’s a fact, and one that’s been proven many times over the past 10 years.
 The old-school way of doing business is either dying or already dead in most industries, which means a huge shift in thinking about how you acquire and keep new customers.

-You’re not alone if you feel like the online marketing world is advancing at break-neck speed; 76% of people think marketing has changed more in the past two years than it did over the previous fifty.
+You’re not alone if you feel like the online marketing world is advancing at break-neck speed; 76% of people think marketing has changed more since 2014 than it did over the previous 50 years.

 Props to you, since you’ve already taken that first step; you’re ahead of many of your competitors.
 In fact, only 61% of the most successful content marketers even have a documented strategy.